-As Accounting Officer, the Executive Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Executive Principal and Chief Operating Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- The work of 9ine through the Internal Assurance process. - The work of the external auditor; - The School Resource Management Self-Assessment Tool, And - The work of leaders within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- The work of 9ine through the Vulnerability Assessments; - The work of Armstrong Watson through their Internal Assurance; - The work of the external auditor; - The School Resource Management Self-Assessment Tool.
+And - The work of leaders within the Trust who have responsibility for the development and maintenance of the internal control framework.